pgj/freebsd-wifibox-port/README.md

 ## Installation

-Once this repository is cloned and `bhyve+` is present on the system, the port can be easily installed in the standard way.
+Once this repository is cloned and the necessary preparations are made, the port can be easily installed in the standard way.

 ```console
 # cd net/wifibox